erichlof/THREE.js-PathTracing-Renderer/README.md

 * When camera is still, switches to progressive rendering mode and converges on a photo-realistic result!
 * The accumulated render image will converge at around 1,000-2,000 samples (lower for simple scenes, higher for complex scenes).
 * Direct lighting now makes images render/converge almost instantly!
-* Support for: Spheres, Planes, Discs, Quads, Triangles, and quadrics such as Cylinders, Cones, Ellipsoids, and Capsules.
+* Support for: Spheres, Planes, Discs, Quads, Triangles, and quadrics such as Cylinders, Cones, Ellipsoids, Capsules, and Rings/Torii.
 * Basic support for loading models in .obj format (triangle and quad faces are supported, but no higher-order polys like pentagon, hexagon, etc.)
 * Current material options: Metallic (mirrors, gold, etc.), Refractive (glass, water, etc.), Diffuse(matte, chalk, etc), ClearCoat(cars, plastic, billiard balls, etc.), Translucent (skin, leaves, etc.), Subsurface w/ shiny coat (jelly beans, cherries, white glue, polished Jade, etc.), Volumetric (smoke, dust, fog, etc.)
 * Diffuse/Matte objects use Monte Carlo integration (a random process, hence the visual noise) to sample the unit-hemisphere oriented around the normal of the ray-object hitpoint and collects any light that is being received.
 This is the key-difference between path tracing and simple old-fashioned ray tracing.
 This is what produces realistic global illumination effects such as color bleeding/sharing between diffuse objects and refractive caustics from specular/glass/water objects.